-5-5-dithiobis (2-nitrobenzoic acid) (DTNB) reagent used to estimate reduced was (GSH) glutathione level in tissue homogenates, and the absorbance was read at 412 nm.
+5-5-dithiobis (2-nitrobenzoic acid) (DTNB) reagent was used to estimate reduced glutathione (GSH) tissue level in homogenates, and the absorbance was read at 412 nm.
 The amount of GSH in the sample was calculated in microgram per ml from a standard curve obtained and represented in GSH per total tissue protein.
 Evaluation of kidney homogenate for lipid peroxidation levels, superoxide dismutase (SOD), and catalase (CAT) activities were carried out following the method published by Nishi and Kumar (17) and Halliwell and Chirico (18).